Our Ministry

 Baptism

 Holy Baptism welcomes both children and adults into new life in Christ.
-Please speak with Pastor Janet to make arrangements.
+Please speak with the Rector to make arrangements.

 Marriage